Home / Coffee knowledge / Colonialism and coffee. Our collective heritage

 Brazil

 Brazil replaced Suriname and Haiti as the largest coffee producer.
-Settlers in Brazil and other Latin American countries produced increasing amounts of coffee in the 19th century, which led to new forms of exploitation, land appropriation, and forced labor.
+Settlers in Brazil and other Latin American countries produced ever more coffee in the 19th century, which brought with it new forms of exploitation, land grabbing, and forced labor.
 Previously uncultivated land was planted with coffee, and settlers were encouraged to privatize this land and displace the former inhabitants.

 Mexico

-In Chiapas, Mexico, the "Law of Colonization" came into effect in 1883, parcelling public lands into private units that were primarily sold to European and North American settlers.
-Indigenous people were often "hired" as workers on the farms – their journey, including provisions to the hacienda, was paid for, but once they arrived, they were indebted to the owners and had to work on the farm to repay that debt.
+In Chiapas, Mexico, the “Law of Colonization” came into effect in 1883 and subdivided public plots into private units, which were sold primarily to European and North American settlers.
+Indigenous people were often “hired” as workers on the farms - their travel and food were paid for to get to the hacienda, but once they arrived, they were in debt to the owners and had to pay it off through work on the farm.

 El Salvador

-In El Salvador, there are good sources on haciendas' own currencies in the 19th century.
+In El Salvador, there are good sources on the private currencies of haciendas in the 19th century.
 The system of farm currencies, fichas de finca, was widely used in Latin America as a payment system for pickers.
-Workers lived on the hacienda, worked there, and were paid in the hacienda's own currency, which they could then use to shop in the stores on the hacienda itself.
-This closed system thus kept the workers economically captive on the hacienda, as they could not use their coins anywhere else.
+The workers lived on the hacienda, worked there, and were paid in the hacienda's own currency, with which they could then shop in the shops on the hacienda itself.
+This closed system thus kept the workers economically trapped on the hacienda, as they could not use their coins anywhere else.

 Fichas de Finca